Accessible travel

 • waiting areas with fixed seating

-If you have a guide dog or other service animal, it is allowed to stay with you when you receive services in:
+If you have a guide dog or other service animal, it is permitted to accompany you when you receive services in restaurants, grocery stores and on public transit.

-An animal is considered a service animal if one of the two conditions apply:
+An animal is considered a service animal if one of the two conditions applies:

 Things to Do with Accessible Options